triton-inference-server/onnxruntime_backend/README.md

 A value of 0 means ORT will pick a default which is number of cores.
 * `execution_mode`: Controls whether operators in the graph are executed sequentially or in parallel.
 Usually when the model has many branches, setting this option to 1 .i.e. "parallel" will give you better performance.
 Default is 0 which is "sequential execution."
 * `level`: Refers to the graph optimization level.
 By default all optimizations are enabled.
 Allowed values are -1 and 1. -1 refers to BASIC optimizations and 1 refers to basic plus extended optimizations like fusions.
 Please find the details [here](https://onnxruntime.ai/docs/performance/graph-optimizations.html)
+* `share_session_between_instances`: Boolean flag to enable share session between instances.
+If not specified, share_session_between_instances is disabled.
+This is a global parameter and cannot be defined per instance group.
+The user should determine if the parameter makes sense for their setup.

 ```
 optimization {